lukeyou05/tacky-borders/README.md

 - animations (also upcoming lol)
 - Windows 10 support (not fully tested)

-Otherwise, I recommend using cute-borders because it's likely more stable and performant due to its implementation.
+Otherwise, I recommend using cute-borders because I find it to be more stable and performant.